By Dr. McKenzie Nisbet, ND

 SAPCE IT OUT.
 You don’t have to do your work out all at once.
 You can spread it throughout the day.
 Set an alarm on your phone for every 60 minutes – complete 20 squats, 10 legs lifts, 10 (wall) push ups and 10 crunches.
 You can raise this goal and/or add weights as you progress.

 The key is to stay active.
-Do what works for you and your new schedule.
+Do what works for you and your schedule.
 Every little but helps.

 HEALTHY FOOD